KindlemanHQ/launchpad/README.md

 ````bash
 rails g bootstrap:install  --simpleform --pagination
 ````
-So now you can do Scafold for your Crud like a bootstrap boss:
+So now you can do Scaffold for your CRUD like a bootstrap boss:
 ````ruby
 rails generate scaffold boats  name:string title:string content:text
 ````